igga95/notes-api/README.md

-# Personal portfolio - Iglesias Gabriel - Jr. Backend Developer
+# RESTful API - NodeJS, MongoDB, Mongoose and JWT

-## API Tester:
+## Modified code-along proyect of 'Bootcamp Fullstack' by midudev.

-### In the request field (left), the data needs to be written in JSON format (with keys between double quotes and without trailing commas).
+## The API can be tested at https://igga95.github.io/#api-tester-section

 ### You must be logged in, please select one user in the dropdown menu.